-Page 134 §(g) details and identifies the requirements of Homogeneity.
-Particularly see the description outlined on homogeneity under section 6.1 Stratification Tables on page 165.
+See the description outlined on homogeneity under section 6.1 Stratification Tables on page 145.

 The definition of "homogeneity" in the Regulation is to be the subject of a Regulatory Technical Standard ("RTS").
 Being set out in an RTS, rather than a guideline or recommendation issued by the EBA, the definition of "homogeneity" will be legally binding on all regulatory authorities.